 Dead Again is a 1991 film directed by Kenneth Branagh, starring Branagh, Emma Thompson, Derek Jacobi and Andy Garcia.Detective Mike Church is guilted by the priest who raised him into taking the case of a woman he ends up calling Grace.
 She's amnesiac and suffers from trauma-induced muteness, broken by nightmares in which she can only cry out "somebody help me!" and the word "Disher!".
 The fact that she turned up at a particular convent indicates she has some connection to the house — which used to belong to a famous composer named Roman Strauss.With a little help from a disgraced psychiatrist, Mike and Grace seek out the assistance of a hypnotist, in order to see if hypnosis will bring back her ability to speak in the daytime.
 When her voice returns in the course of the therapy, the hypnotist decides to try past life regression on both Grace and Mike.
 Grace's past life reveals a romance between Roman and a woman named Margaret — and their lives in California as chronicled by a tabloid journalist.
 As the pieces begin to fall into place, Grace fears that Mike is the reincarnation of the man who killed her in a previous life.
 The truth is a little stranger than that.

 Drugs Are Bad: Gray Baker is still alive in Mike's time, and dying of throat cancer from the smoking habit he had during his reporter days.
-And yet, he's still so addicted that despite having a surgical hole in his throat, he begs Mike for a cig and smokes it through his trach tube.
+And yet, he's still so addicted that despite having a surgical hole in his throat, he begs Mike for a cigarette and smokes it through his trachia tube.

 This inspires a horrified Mike to successfully quit smoking.

-Dumb Struck: Grace, until her first hypnotherapy session.
-(In the DVD Commentary, the writers confess that this was added in a later draft when they realised that all her lines up until that point were just variations on "Sorry, I don't remember".)
+Dumb Struck: Grace, until her first hypnotherapy session (in the DVD Commentary, the writers confess that this was added in a later draft when they realized that all her lines up until that point were just variations on "Sorry, I don't remember".)

 Hypno Fool: Averted.
 Mr. Madsen gets people to regress to past lives, but there's no Svengali-like command, or making people act like chickens.
 Though he wouldn't mind if you found him the odd bit of antique furniture while regressing.